-4.10.8 A new Country Park is being created by Broadland District Council between Felthorpe and Horstead55.
-This location is close to the Norwich Growth Triangle, and the site will be designed and managed to attract a larger number of recreational visitors.
+4.10.8 A new Country Park created by Broadland District Council between Felthorpe and Horstead opened in March 2021.
+This location is close to the Norwich Growth Triangle, and the site is being designed and managed to attract a larger number of recreational visitors.
 The Country Park will also act to reduce visitor pressure on European sites by providing an attractive alternative.